nicholaseager/nicholaseager.github.io/_pages/about.md

 ## Explore.
 Capture.
 Share.

 Whether it's chasing the golden hour off the coast, pitching a tent above the tree-line, or hunting clouds at the fringes of the day, you'll find Nicholas with his camera.
-Nicholas' adventurous spirit, mixed with a strong determination to capture a moment, is an attestation to his passion to capture the world around him and share it with others.
+Nicholas' adventurous spirit, mixed with a strong determination, is an attestation to his passion to capture the world around him and share it with others.

 > "Capturing the most beautiful moments, and going on epic adventures, is meaningless if you can't share that beauty with others." - Nicholas Eager